learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

-It Looks like the `'Pclass'` column contains some missing values denoted by a placeholder!
+It looks like the `'Pclass'` column contains some missing values denoted by a placeholder!

 In the cell below, investigate how many placeholder values this column contains.
-Then, deal with these null values using whichever strategy you believe is most appropriate in this case.
+Then, deal with these missing values using whichever strategy you believe is most appropriate in this case.

 ```python